A marvel of nature

 Maintaining cellular glutathione

-If our antioxidant defenses are so elaborate, the question ultimately arises why is oxidative stress a problem?
-The simple answer is that, like everything in nature, nothing is perfect.
+If our antioxidant defences are so elaborate, how are free radicals able to cause so much damage?
+Unfortunately, like everything in nature, nothing is perfect.
 The pace of free radical generation can often outstrip the cellular production of glutathione.

 This is due to various factors, but ageing, chronic inflammation, nutrient deficiencies, poor digestion, stress, viral infections, heavy metal toxins, radiation, and medications can all dramatically affect glutathione production.
 And this is not without consequences.
 Studies have shown that it is possible to predict the risk of degenerative diseases and cancer by the body’s ability to make enough glutathione.

 The liver being the bodies primary detoxification organ contains the largest glutathione reserve, so anything that impedes liver function will also reduce our glutathione.
-The brain subsequently becomes glutathione deficient and that's how neurological diseases can manifest themselves.
+The brain subsequently becomes glutathione deficient resulting in compromised brain function.

 The holy grail

-But there is a new player on the market that has drastically changed this: Glyteine!
-It's the cells naturally occurring precursor to glutathione and lower levels of its production in the cell are the main reason why glutathione levels can be below optimal.
+But there is a new ingredient on the market that has drastically changed this: Glyteine®!
+It is the cell’s naturally occurring immediate precursor to glutathione and lower levels of its production in the cell are the main reason why glutathione levels can be below optimal.

-The Glyteine in Continual-G does indeed enter cells and is immediately converted to glutathione.
-Being the immediate precursor to glutathione, cells can make use of it without limitations and will produce glutathione for as long as there is an ample supply of Glyteine.
+The Glyteine® present in Continual-G® supplements does indeed enter cells and is rapidly converted to glutathione.
+Being the immediate precursor to glutathione, cells can make use of it without limitations and will produce glutathione for as long as there is an ample supply of Glyteine®.
 This ensures optimal cellular glutathione levels and a healthy brain.
-Glyteine is unique in this ability and has taken the crown as the only supplement clinically proven to increase cellular glutathione safely and in a single dose!
+Glyteine® is unique in this ability and has taken the crown as the only ingredient clinically proven to rapidly increase cellular glutathione safely and in a single dose!